manabie-com/manabie-com.github.io/content/posts/deploying-application-on-k8s-with-helm/index.md

 ```

 With each resource, we can create a file (deployment.yaml, service.yaml, configmap.yaml, secret.yaml,...) and use the kubectl command to apply them.
 But we have a problem.
-If we work with microservices and we have multiple services => the number of yaml files is very large, and it make us difficult to manage them.
+If we work with microservices and we have multiple services => the number of yaml files is very large, and makes it difficult for us to manage them.

 We need a solution to manage all of them in a common template => Helm can solve this problem

-Before go to next part, you need to download and install minikube on your local device.
+Before going to next part, you need to download and install minikube on your local device.

 ## Introduction to helm chart
-**Helm is a tool that streamlines installing and managing Kubernetes applications.** To work with helm chart, we need to install helm command.
+**Helm is a tool that streamlines installing and managing Kubernetes applications.** To work with helm charts, we need to install the helm command.
 This link is about how to install: <a>https://helm.sh/docs/intro/install</a>

 I will introduce you to the structure of the helm chart.
 To create a chart, we can use my example command:
 ```bash